nithinexe/log/content/logs.md

+Damn I've been lagging behind with the Kiko API work, ned to finish it asap and i need to figure out a way to add images onto this site.
+The markdown image functionality is working but i cant adjust the size of an image with md image tag.

 I should start clicking more pictures or maybe buy a go pro!

 Idk why i'm unable to add images onto the site, if i use md syntax for image i get a very large picture and i want to adjust the size.
 The html tags are not rendering.